 My routine of setting pots on the wood stove to melt snow, boil tea and warm my dinner all at the same time, is scrapped.
 Now I rely on my gas stove.
 I sit near my candles and read, wrap another shawl around me, put my feet on my sheepskin, go to bed early,.
 I dress in multiple sweaters, tuque, wool socks, and snuggle deep into my military down sleeping bags, under a coyote pelt, sheepskin, down jacket, old mouton fur coat, and sleep warm like a bear in a nest of leaves in a winter cave.

 It’s a perfect clear sky to wake up to, but for one long feathery white line, marring the beautiful blue.
 If you watch through binoculars, you will see how the line spreads its noxious fumes.
 In half an hour the sky is grey and there is a rainbow-coloured ring around the sun.
 It seems covered by a milky film.
 Normally, at this time of year, the sun is hot and bright and the sap is running.
 But we’ve had snow storms, ice rain, 1 degrees, down to minus 10, minus 17.
 Water turns to ice and the skies are perpetually grey.
-The sun rarely shine.
+It seems the sun rarely shines.
 I understand now why my father kept a weather log.
 I open my notebook and write the date and what I’ve seen.
 I compare this to his notes and to my memories of weather.
 It’s hard to say what is real anymore.